0xOr4cle/Currency-Converter/README.md

 3. Otherwise, fetches the latest rates from the API
 4. Performs the conversion and displays the result

+## 💡 Tips

+- Use currency codes (e.g., USD, EUR, JPY) rather than currency names
+- The `-a` option is useful for comparing exchange rates across multiple currencies
+- If you're offline, the tool will use cached rates if available
+- The cache expires after 24 hours to ensure reasonable accuracy
+- Clear the cache with `-c` to force fetching fresh rates

 The cached rates are stored in `~/.currency_cache.json` on your system.